 The approved listing of indirect cost rates indicates in what fiscal year the rates are to be used.
 Data submitted for a particular fiscal year produce indirect cost rates that are used in the second subsequent fiscal year (e.g., 2009–10 data produce indirect cost rates that are used in 2011–12).

-The rate should be used in the year the funds are expended, which is not necessarily the same as the year the funds are appropriated, received, or encumbered.
+The rate should be used in the fiscal year the funds are expended, which is not necessarily the same as the fiscal year the funds are appropriated, received, or encumbered.
 For instance, if money for a program is received in May 2010, which is part of fiscal year 2009–10, but the funds are not expended until fiscal year 2010–11, then the indirect cost rate approved for use in 2010–11 should be used when claiming indirect costs.
-This is because the indirect cost rate is meant to allow for recovery of costs in the year the expenditures are incurred, not the year the money may have become available.
+This is because the indirect cost rate is meant to allow for recovery of costs in the fiscal year the expenditures are incurred, not the year the money may have become available.

 - What rate do I use for projects that cover more than one year?

-If more than one year is involved in a project, the indirect cost rate used to recover indirect costs should change as the fiscal year changes.
+If more than one fiscal year is involved in a project, the indirect cost rate used to recover indirect costs should change as the fiscal year changes.
 For instance, using an 18-month program starting August 1, 2010, the indirect cost rate approved for use in fiscal year 2010–11 would be used for expenditures incurred August 1, 2010, through June 30, 2011, and a new indirect cost rate approved for use in fiscal year 2011–12 would be used for expenditures incurred from July 1, 2011, until January 31, 2012.

-For programs that follow the federal fiscal year, October 1 to September 30, the rates are still applied using the state fiscal year as the basis.
+For programs that follow the federal fiscal year, October 1 to September 30, the rates are still applied using the LEA's fiscal year as the basis.
 For example, the approved rate for the initial fiscal year would be used for October 1 through June 30, and then the new approved rate would be used for the July 1 through September 30 time period.

 What determines if indirect costs can be charged to a program?